sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 3. Restart the device
 4. Resume BitLocker

 The firmware update should require the device to suspend Bitlocker only for a short time, and the device should restart as soon as possible.
-BitLocker can be suspended programmatically just before shutting down by using Windows Management Instrumentation (WMI).
+BitLocker can be suspended programmatically just before shutting down by using the [DisableKeyProtectors method](https://docs.microsoft.com/windows/desktop/SecProv/disablekeyprotectors-win32-encryptablevolume) in Windows Management Instrumentation (WMI).

 ## Un-allowed DMA capable bus/device(s) detected